utshomax-zz/sts-nitr/README.md

 # STS-NITR
 *This project was my very first one while learning nuxtjs/vuejs.You may find some unpolished code here and there.If you still want to contribute then welcome !*

+## Where is the backend ?
+Backend repo is not public yet.

+Using the API
+You need to send a jwt token as auth bearer.( token is sent with a successful login request )

 ## Build Setup

 ```bash